Reaching a Consensus in Predictive Loops: Experimental results

 If not stated otherwise, we use the following settings for simulations.
 We use $K=100$ to approximate convergence of the inner loop dynamics in Algorithm~\ref{alg:retrainMain}.
-We perform $T=30$ steps of retraining after which the dynamics approximately reached performative stability.
-We use a heterogeneous setup where we sample $\{\beta_i\}_{i\in[n]}$ and $\{1-\alpha_i\}_{i\in[n]}$ from a normal distribution with mean 0.9 and standard deviation 0.1, and the resulting values are clipped within $[0.01, 0.99]$.
-We assume opinions of 80\% of the nodes are observed and use it as the training dataset to predict the opinions of the remaining 20\% population, and we denote these two sets of individuals as $O$ and $U$ respectively.
+We perform $T=50$ steps of retraining after which the dynamics approximately reached performative stability.
+We use a heterogeneous setup where we sample $\{\beta_i\}_{i\in[n]}$ and $\{\alpha_i\}_{i\in[n]}$ from a normal distribution with mean 0.9 and standard deviation 0.1, and the resulting values are clipped within $[0.01, 0.99]$.
+If the predictions are not perfect, we assume opinions of 80\% of the nodes are observed and use it as the training dataset to predict the opinions of the remaining 20\% population, and we denote these two sets of individuals as $O$ and $U$ respectively.
 All the simulations are conducted on a commodity hardware using Python 3.13.
-The codes for the plots can be accessed via \href{https://github.com/wujiduan/Opinion-dynamics-in-learning-systems.git}{our repository}.
+The codes for the plots can be accessed via \href{https://github.com/wujiduan/reaching-a-consensus-in-predictive-loops.git}{our repository}.
+The following figures in this section is generated using Yelp dataset.
+Simulations with Pokec dataset and further results on peer susceptibility are provided in Appendix~\ref{app:more_simulations}.